-Tuition paid will be refunded to students officially withdrawn from full semester classes prior to the 11th business day of the semester based on the following schedule:
+Tuition paid will be refunded to students officially withdrawn from full semester classes on or prior to the 15th business day of the semester based on the following schedule:

-- 100% of tuition and fees, minus registration fees, through the 10th business day of the semester. - 50% of tuition and fees, minus registration fees, from the 11th through the 15th business day of the semester. - No refund on or after the 16th business day of the semester.
-Note - Business days are defined as Monday through Friday, excepting official holidays.
+- 100% of tuition and fees through the 10th business day of the semester. - 50% of tuition and fees from the 11th through the 15th business day of the semester. - No refund on or after the 16th business day of the semester.

+Note: Business days are defined as Monday through Friday, excepting official holidays.
 See the semester calendar in the Schedule of Classes for actual published dates.
 The date used to calculate the refund is the date of official withdrawal.